vdelachaux/tip-and-tricks/Diacritical comparison.md

 # Benchmarking

-In compiled mode for 1M comparaisons [See the method](Methods/Comparison.4dm)
+In compiled mode for 1M comparaisons <a href="Methods/Comparison.4dm">See the method</a>

 |   |             |  ms |   |
 |---|-------------|-----|---|